-Psilocybin desynchronizes brain networks
+Psilocybin desynchronizes the human brain

-This pre-print functional mapping study (n=24) examined brain changes in healthy adults before, during, and up to 3 weeks after taking oral psilocybin (25mg) and methylphenidate (Ritalin), with a follow-up 6+ months later.
+This functional mapping study (n=24) examined brain changes in healthy adults before, during, and up to 3 weeks after taking oral psilocybin (25mg) and methylphenidate (Ritalin), with a follow-up 6+ months later.
 Psilocybin caused over 3-fold greater acute changes in functional networks than Ritalin, with the most significant disruptions observed in the default mode network (DMN), linked to our sense of self.
 While a perceptual task reduced these changes, suggesting a way to ground individuals during psychedelic therapy, the acute effects of psilocybin were consistent with distortions of space-time and self.
 Notably, psilocybin led to a persistent decrease in connectivity between the anterior hippocampus and cortex, especially the DMN, lasting weeks but normalizing after six months, potentially explaining its pro-plasticity and anti-depressant effects.

-Abstract of Psilocybin desynchronizes brain networks
+Abstract of Psilocybin desynchronizes the human brain

-Authors: Joshua S. Siegel, Subha Subramanian, Demetrius Perry, Benjamin Kay, Evan Gordon, Timothy Laumann, Rick Reneau, Caterina Gratton, Christine Horan, Nicholas Metcalf, Ravi Chacko, Julie Schweiger, Dean Wong, David Bender, Jonah Padawer-Curry, Charles Raison, Marcus Raichle, Eric J. Lenze, Abraham Z Snyder, Nico U. F. Dosenbach &Ginger Nicol
+Authors: Joshua S. Siegel, Subha Subramanian, Demetrius Perry, Benjamin Kay, Evan Gordon, Timothy Laumann, Rick Reneau, Caterina Gratton, Christine Horan, Nicholas Metcalf, Ravi Chacko, Julie Schweiger, Dean Wong, David Bender, Jonah Padawer-Curry, Charles Raison, Marcus Raichle, Eric J. Lenze, Abraham Z Snyder, Nico U. F. Dosenbach & Ginger Nicol

-Summary of Psilocybin desynchronizes brain networks
+Summary of Psilocybin desynchronizes the human brain

 Psychedelic drugs can induce powerful changes in the perception of self, time, and space via the serotonin 2A receptor (5-HT2A receptor) agonism.
 Acute effects of psilocybin include increased glucose metabolism in the frontal and medial temporal cortex, decreased signal power and functional connectivity, and increased growth of neurons and synapses in vivo and in vitro.